philcali/sbt-aws-plugin/README.md

 - `status`: Checks the status of the group from Amazon
 - `terminate`: Terminates the group

-Once an instance is created, the `aws.created` callback is invoked.
+Once an instance is created, the `aws.ec2.created` callback is invoked.
 This callback is particularly useful for mapping elastic IP addresses, monitors, and status checks to newly created instances in the logical group.

-Once instances are denoted to being _hot_, the `aws.finished` callback is invoked.
+Once instances are denoted to being _hot_, the `aws.ec2.finished` callback is invoked.
 This callback is far more useful as it might involve organized coupling of two or more logical groups.